-If you are transferring less than $10,000 to someone who lives in the same country, digital money transfers take mere minutes using a P2P app, such as Skrill or Paypal can move your money in mere minutes.
+If you are transferring less than $10,000 to someone who lives in the same country, a P2P app like Skrill or Paypal can move your money in mere minutes.
 All you have to do is link the app to your debit card.

 Bank to bank transfers

 If you want to send more than the $10,000, a bank might be your best bet, such as Chase QuickPay.
 Bank transfers ensure security and speed, but as a result, their fees are higher.
-It costs an average of $25 to send and $9 to receive — but if you’re sending someone more than $10,000, it’s likely that one-time fee isn’t your top concern and that you’re more focused on security and speed.
+It costs an average of $25 to send money via your bank and $9 to receive it.

 There are two fees to be aware of when you transfer money internationally: the upfront fee for the transfer and the foreign exchange margin.

 Some online platforms allow you to transfer money internationally for a low upfront fee.
-TransferWise, for example, has a $3 upfront fee for smaller transfers and will charge a low percentage of the transfer amount for larger transfers.
+WorldRemit, for example, has a $3.99 upfront fee for most countries.

 Foreign exchange rate

-Nate Masterson, Chief Executive Finance Officer for Maple Holistics, advises that your monitor the rate before transferring, if you have the time.
-“This is usually the main area where people either lose their money or inevitably wind up paying more to make the transfer than they had originally calculated,” he says.
+Nate Masterson, Chief Executive Finance Officer for Maple Holistics, advises that you check the exchange rate before sending a transfer.
+“This is usually the main area where people either lose their money or wind up paying more to make the transfer than they had originally calculated,” he says.

-Melita DeHazes, North American marketing director for cross-border payments provider OFX, says shopping around for the best currency exchange rate can save you hundreds and even thousands on sizable wire transfers.
+Melita DeHazes, North American marketing director for OFX, says shopping around for the best currency exchange rate can save you hundreds or even thousands on sizable wire transfers.

 “Banks often charge a margin of up to 5% above the daily interbank exchange rate.
 So when your bank tells you that you’ll get .89 EUR for every 1 USD, a simple Google search may reveal that the real daily exchange rate is closer to .85.
-That means that, on a $10,000 wire transfer to Europe, you may be paying up to $400 by using your bank.”
+That means that, on a $10,000 wire transfer to Europe, going with your bank may be costing you up to $400.”

 The FDIC offers a few tips to avoid money transfer scams:

 - Never wire money to people you don’t know.
-If you’re buying a product online, for example, there are other safer avenues.
+If you’re buying a product online, for example, pay through other, safer avenues.